terascope/file-assets/docs/asset/apis/s3_reader_api.md

 #### raw

 `raw` format will generate files where each line is the value of the `data` attribute of a data entity in the slice.
-This is mainly used to process binary data or other data that are not strings, the records must be sent to the `hdfs_exporter` in the form of:
+This is mainly used to process binary data or other data that are not strings, the records must be sent to the `s3_exporter` in the form of:

 ```json
 { "data": "some processed data string or buffer" }